Are you planning on buying a book to help you prep for SAT Writing?

 Where it could be improved:

-This book does not give a clear set of guidelines for how to approach each question, which might make it confusing for some students.
-I would recommend reading this book for general strategy and learning how to think about the test, and pairing it with other books if you want a more straight-forward list of rules.
+Additionally, this book does not give a clear set of guidelines for how to approach each question, which might make it confusing for some students.
+I would recommend reading this book for general strategy and learning how to think about the test, and pairing it with other books if you want a more straight-forward list of writing rules.

 The end of the book gives a "Grammar Toolbox" that outlines all of the major grammar concepts you will need to know for SAT Writing.
 However, these are not paired with example SAT-style questions, so it won't be the best resource for many students.